photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 First, verify that you are using the correct port (default is `3306`) and host:

-- in the internal Docker network, use the default hostname `mariadb` (same as the [service](https://dl.photoprism.app/docker/docker-compose.yml))
+- in the internal Docker network, the default hostname is `mariadb` (same as the [service](https://dl.photoprism.app/docker/docker-compose.yml))
 - avoid changing the default network configuration, unless you are experienced with this
-- you should [configure a static hostname](https://dl.photoprism.app/img/docs/pihole-local-dns.png) to access database servers within your home network
+- configure [a static hostname](https://dl.photoprism.app/img/docs/pihole-local-dns.png) to access database servers within your home network
 - avoid using IP addresses other than `127.0.0.1` (localhost) directly, as [they can change](https://github.com/photoprism/photoprism/discussions/2791#discussioncomment-3985376)
 - only use `localhost` or `127.0.0.1` if the database port [has been exposed](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) as described below and you are on the same computer (host)